strongdm/terraform-provider-sdm-examples/6_managing_approval_workflows/README.md

 # Managing Approval Workflows

-A collection of examples regarding managing Approval Workflows.
+A collection of examples for managing Approval Workflows.